CakeDC/TinyMCE/README.txt

 		'theme' => 'advanced'));
 }}}

-You can find a list of possible configration keys for TinyMce here http://wiki.moxiecode.com/index.php/TinyMCE:Configuration for a list of keys
+You can find a list of possible configration keys for TinyMCE here http://wiki.moxiecode.com/index.php/TinyMCE:Configuration for a list of keys

 == Advanced usage of the helper ==